In This Article

 What Are the Causes?

 There are a few.
-"TMJD can be a result of bone deformity, favoring one side while you sleep, or sleeping without consideration of alignment and support," Adams says, noting that it can also form from grinding your teeth with a misaligned bite.
-"There's also favoring one side while chewing (as it can lead to teeth ware and an unbalanced bite)," she adds.
+"TMJD can be a result of bone deformity, favoring one side while you sleep, or sleeping without consideration of alignment and support," Adams says, noting that it can also from grinding your teeth with a misaligned bite.
+"There's also favoring one side while chewing (as it can lead to teeth wear and an unbalanced bite)," she adds.

-Additionally, unexpressed thoughts, experiences, feelings, and emotions can put a physical strain and emotional stress on your body and, in this case, your jaw.
+Stress also plays a major role.
 Stress can trigger excess hormone production and lead to various imbalances, including muscle tension and acne, Adams shares.

 Put simply, it's degenerative.
 "TMJD can wear down the teeth, disks, and bones," Adams says.
 "Excessive contractions in your muscles can lead to accumulated muscle tissue, as well as tightness in the surrounding tissues, leading to poor lymphatic drainage, and sometimes to skin conditions such as acne, rash, and cellulite."

 1. In the shower…